-If you notice anything that worries you, however small, ask your midwife.
+If you notice anything that worries you, however small, speak to your midwife.

 Within the first 24 hours, a health professional will offer to give your baby an injection of vitamin K. This is to prevent a rare but serious blood disorder.

-Your baby will also have a thorough newborn physical examination carried out by a midwife, doctor or neonatal nurse practitioner in their first 72 hours.
-Among other things, their eyes, heart, hips, and (in boys) testicles will be screened for possible problems.
+Your baby will also have a thorough newborn physical examination in their first 72 hours.
+Among other things, their eyes, heart, hips and testicles (in boys) will be checked for possible problems.

 Umbilical cord care

-The cord may take about a week to dry out and drop off.
-Keep your baby's navel clean and dry until this happens.
-If you notice any bleeding or discharge from the navel, tell your midwife, health visitor, or GP.
+The cord takes about a week to dry out and drop off.
+Keep it clean and dry until it does.
+If you notice any bleeding or discharge, tell your midwife, health visitor or GP.

-On the top of your baby's head near the front is a diamond-shaped patch where the skull bones haven't fused together yet.
-There is another smaller soft spot towards the back of your baby's head.
+On the top of your baby's head, near the front, is a diamond-shaped patch where the skull bones haven't fused together yet.
+There is another, smaller, soft spot towards the back of their head.
 These are called the fontanelles.